Akshay199456/100DaysOfCode/README.md

 # #100DaysOfCode

 Hello everyone!
 Welcome to my journey of 100 days of coding.
-Being an avid Twitter user and following several engineers and developers on the platform, I have been inspired by them to follow my own journey into coding for 100 days and eventually making it a habit where I would love to code/work on projects everyday.
+Being an avid Twitter user and following several awesome engineers and developers on the platform, I have been inspired by them to follow my own journey into coding for 100 days and eventually making it a habit where I would love to code/work on projects everyday.
 For those who don't know me, my background section should give you a quick glimpse into me.

 ## Background